Serdang, Kedah

 Serdang is a mukim in Bandar Baharu District, Kedah, Malaysia.
 It is located at the southeastern corner of Kedah.

-Because it is closer to Penang, Serdang is also part of Greater Penang, Malaysia's second largest conurbation, with the town's logistical needs being met by Penang's well-developed transportation infrastructure.
+Because it is closer to Penang, Serdang is also part of the George Town Conurbation, Malaysia's second largest metropolitan area, with the town's logistical needs being met by Penang's well-developed transportation infrastructure.

 Geography

 Serdang spans over an area of 75.21 km2 with a population of 14,474 people.